 Stockton is a large city located in the state of California.
 With a population of 310,496 people and 75 constituent neighborhoods, Stockton is the 13th largest community in California.

 Stockton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stockton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Stockton who work in office and administrative support (14.99%), sales jobs (10.05%), and food service (5.90%).
+There are especially a lot of people living in Stockton who work in office and administrative support (14.88%), sales jobs (9.35%), and management occupations (5.99%).

 Stockton is an extremely ethnically-diverse city.
 The people who call Stockton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Stockton, accounting for 42.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Stockton, accounting for 42.20% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Stockton residents report their race to be White, followed by Asian.
-Important ancestries of people in Stockton include Irish, Italian, English, and Portuguese.
+Important ancestries of people in Stockton include German, Irish, English, Italian, and Portuguese.